What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Introduction

 This article compares findings from a survey experiment conducted in May 2025 of 236 cadets at the United States Military Academy at West Point (USMA), with those from a cross-national survey experiment of 702 members of the general public across 9 countries, including the United States \citep{horowitzkahnisq}.
 The experiment measures respondents' decision-making in response to assistance from an algorithm or a human analyst during a theoretical military target identification task.
 By comparing future military officers with members of the public similarly situated in age and education, we can gain analytical leverage on the extent to which automation bias and algorithm aversion are concerns for the military.

-The results show that, contrary to the fear that AI DSS in the military domain will necessarily increase the rate of accidents and miscalculation, the rising generation of Army officers, at least in the United States, is more appropriately calibrated to the upsides and risks of AI than demographically similar members of the general public.
-The results suggest the training current West Point cadets receive in warfighting and high-consequence decision-making, including decision-making with AI, makes appropriate use more likely, though we cannot definitively prove that within the confines of this paper.
+The results provide some evidence that the rising generation of Army officers, at least in the United States, is more appropriately calibrated to the upsides and risks of AI than demographically similar members of the general public.
+The training current West Point cadets receive in warfighting and high-consequence decision-making, including decision-making with AI, appear to make appropriate use more likely, though we cannot definitively prove that within the confines of this paper.
+The results suggest that there are opportunities for militaries to mitigate the negative predicted consequences of AI DSS on miscalculation, which would have substantial consequences for international politics, and require further investigation.
 In what follows, we lay out the background and theory, including the interest in AI DSS among militaries, discuss cognitive factors that influence human-algorithm interaction, present the research design and findings, and conclude by assessing the impact for international politics and future research.